Relaxing city breaks in Holland

 In addition, the city has a large selection of comfortable hotels.
 Every Sunday the city center shops are open and if you need a break outside the city, simply catch the train to the sandy beaches of Zandvoort.

-Maastricht is located in the southmostern part of The Netherlands.
-Start the day with coffee and vlaai (local cake) at the central Vrijthof Square and finish the day with a nice local beer or glass of wine in one of the many cozy pubs.
-The ancient city of Maastricht is a pleasant and romantic destination for a long weekend.
+Maastricht is located in the southmostern part of the Netherlands.
+It's a pleasant city and a completely different atmosphere than the rest of the country.
+Start the day with a fresh coffee and vlaai (local cake) at the central Vrijthof Square and finish the day with a nice local beer or glass of wine in one of the many cozy pubs.
+The historic city of Maastricht is a pleasant and romantic destination for a long weekend away.

 Maastricht sightseeing and things to do +